openlibhums/janeway/docs/md/images-in-reader-interface.md

 ### How do the fallbacks work for large images?

-Fallbacks or defaults can be set at the journal, issue, repository, press, and file-system levels, though not all fallbacks come into play at all site levels, and in some cases there is no image displayed.
+Fallbacks or defaults can be set at the journal, issue, repository, press, and file-system levels, though not all fallbacks come into play at all site levels.

 Here is how they play out for each page: